markovmodel/molPX/README.md

 (conda installation will follow)

 KNOWN ISSUES:
-- installation of nglview might give a "Sandbox" error.
+- installation of nglview might give a "SandboxViolation" error.
+IDK how to fix this for now.
 Recommended install is then to externally use "conda install nglview -c bioconda"

 Have FUN!